jermseesghosts/OBSIDIAN/README.md

 **Constitutional-First** — WARDEN evaluates every thesis before deliberation begins and again before the Decision Package is assembled.
 The constitutional check is not a final gate.
 It is a continuous constraint.

-**Silence is Valid** — SABLE generating no Decision Package on a given day is correct behavior when no thesis earns conviction.
+**Silence is Valid** — OBSIDIAN generating no Decision Package on a given day is correct behavior when no thesis earns conviction.
 Silence is not a bug.
 It is epistemological discipline.

 ---

 ## Operating Posture

-> *SABLE is built to be wrong gracefully and right precisely.*
+> *OBSIDIAN is built to be wrong gracefully and right precisely.*
 >
-> *When SABLE is wrong — and it will be wrong — the error must be traceable.*
+> *When OBSIDIAN is wrong — and it will be wrong — the error must be traceable.*
 > *Which sensor fired a false signal.
 Which Council agent failed to catch it.*
 > *Which constitutional check should have blocked it.*
 >
-> *When SABLE is right, the conviction was earned through process.*
+> *When OBSIDIAN is right, the conviction was earned through process.*
 > *The process is the product.
 Not the outcome.
 Not the P&L.*
 > *P&L is the validation of the process — lagging, noisy, and subject to*
 > *market randomness.
 The process is the thing under engineering control.*